majkrzak/esphome_ptm215b/readme.md

 ### Buttons

 Component exposes 5 independent binary sensors, 1 for each of A0, A1, B0, B1 buttons and one for the energy bar.
-Combined dependent sensors (like A1 and B1) are not yet implemented.
+Combined dependent sensors (like A1 and B1) are not yet implemented, although implementation is in progress.

 ### Commissioning